httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 # Interaction with Variants Response Header Field

 Client Hints may be combined with Variants response header field {{?VARIANTS=I-D.ietf-httpbis-variants}} to enable fine-grained control of the cache key for improved cache efficiency.
-Features that define Client Hints will need to specify the related variants algorithms as described in <https://tools.ietf.org/html/draft-ietf-httpbis-variants-05#section-6>.
+Features that define Client Hints will need to specify the related variants algorithms as described in Section 6 of {{?VARIANTS}}.

 # Changes